EXPLAINER: Musk Twitter turnaround reflects legal challenges

-Musk grounded his argument largely on the allegation that Twitter vastly misrepresented how it measures the magnitude of “spam bot” accounts that are useless to advertisers.
+Musk grounded his argument largely on the allegation that Twitter vastly misrepresented how it measures the magnitude of "spam bot" accounts, a discrepancy that could diminish the money advertisers are willing to pay to appear on the platform.

-But Chancellor Kathaleen St. Jude McCormick, the court’s head judge, apparently wasn’t buying it.
-As the two sides presented evidence prior to the trial, the judge appeared to focus narrowly in line with the court's mandate: on the merger agreement between Musk and Twitter, and whether anything had changed since it was signed in April that would justify terminating the deal.
+But he faced a difficult challenge in making that case to Chancellor Kathaleen St. Jude McCormick, the court’s head judge.
+The judge was widely expected to focus narrowly in line with the court’s mandate: on the merger agreement between Musk and Twitter, and whether anything had changed since it was signed in April that would justify terminating the deal.
+She also made clear she wanted to proceed with the case swiftly, and several times denied Musk’s attempts to delay it and keep bringing in new evidence.

 A former Twitter head of security, fired early this year and turned whistleblower, appeared to bolster Musk's argument.
 Peiter "Mudge" Zatko, a respected cybersecurity expert, filed complaints in July with federal regulators and the Justice Department alleging that Twitter misled regulators about its efforts to control millions of spam accounts as well as its cyber defenses.

-“He was fairly cavalier,” Quinn said.
-Recently released text messages between Musk and others show jubilation over Musk taking a large stake in Twitter and joining its board.
-It wasn’t until after he signed the merger agreement in late April that he undertook what’s called due diligence, close inspection, regarding the company and starting lodging complaints about bots, Quinn noted.
+"He was fairly cavalier," Quinn said.
+Recently released text messages between Musk and others appear jubilant over Musk's large stake in Twitter and the potential for taking a board seat.
+It wasn't until after Musk signed the merger agreement in late April that he undertook what's called due diligence, or a close inspection, of the company's health.
+It is only then that he started lodging complaints about bots, Quinn said.
 That may not have impressed the judge as the right approach for someone buying a major company.

-In addition to the trial looming and his deposition scheduled for Thursday, Musk faced a ticking meter of potential rising interest costs.
-If he lost the trial, the judge could not only force him to close the deal but also could impose interest payments that would have increased its cost.
-Experts say the interest likely started piling up mid-September.
+In addition to the trial and Thursday deposition, the cost of borrowing money is ticking steadily higher as the Federal Reserve and central banks worldwide attempt to constrain soaring inflation.
+If Musk lost at trial, the judge could not only force him to close the deal but also impose interest payments that would make Twitter even more expensive for Musk than the current $44 billion price tag.
+Experts say the interest costs likely started piling up mid-September.

 But of course the deal isn’t done yet, and there are legal hoops yet to be jumped through.
 Given Musk’s track record and volatility, it would be a mistake to assume that it’s tied up in a bow.